Ellutze/sysi/README.md

 This module is essential for the chain, it cannot be left out.
 It currently only works for shapes that are defined by airfoils and radii sizes.

-Version of this module is available for use on other projects.
-After installation running "braid_CATIA" allows for braiding other shapes created in CATIA, furhter information is available in the annotations of that script.
+A separate project is available for running this module on it's own: https://github.com/Ellutze/kiBraid.
+This separate project allows user to use their CATIA model and run the kinematic braiding simulation for those.
+This might not be using exactly the same version as sysi.

 ### RTM